sg2295/Type-Inference/README.md

 ## Type Inference
 Type inference is the process of finding a type for a lambda-term.
 This project is an implementation of a simple and transparent version of Type Inference.
-The project can be broken down into four distinct sub-parts: _Types with variables, Substitutions, Unification, _and_ Derivations_ each discussed further below.
+The project can be broken down into five distinct sub-parts: _Types with variables, Substitutions, Unification, Derivations _and_ Type Inference_, each discussed further below.

 ### Types with variables
 Types can be defined by the grammar: